 The general liability policy does not provide indemnification or defense coverage to those individuals who commit intentional and/or criminal acts.
 The Boy Scouts of America does not have an insurance policy that provides defense for situations involving allegations of intentional and/or criminal acts.

 Automobile Liability Insurance

-All vehicles MUST be covered by a liability insurance policy.
+All vehicles whether owned or non-owned MUST be covered by a liability insurance policy.
 The amount of this coverage must meet or exceed the insurance requirement of the state in which the vehicle is licensed.
 (It is recommended, however, that coverage limits are at least $100,000 combined single limit.)
-Any vehicle carrying 10 or more passengers is required to have limits of $1,000,000 single limit.
-In the case of rented vehicles, coverage limit requirements can be met by combining the limits of personal coverage carried by the driver with coverage carried by the owner of the rented vehicle.
+Any vehicle carrying 10 or more passengers should have limits of $1,000,000 single limit.
 All vehicles used in travel outside the United States must carry a liability insurance policy that complies with or exceeds the requirements of that country.

 Effective September 1, 2015, the use of 15-passenger vans manufactured before 2005 was no longer allowed in connection with Scouting programs and activities.
 Any 2005 or later 15-passenger vans may be used if equipped with Electronic Stability Control and seat belts for all passengers as well as the driver.
 This applies to all vehicles, regardless of ownership.

 Chartered Organizations for Scouting Units